 Lead scoring and prioritization

-Use a lead scoring system to evaluate the strength of each lead’s buying intent.
+Score leads based on intent signals, website visits, content downloads, email engagement, to identify who's ready to buy.
 Factors to consider include website visits, content downloads, email engagement, and social media interactions.

 Leads with high scores demonstrate strong buying intent and should be prioritized for immediate outreach.
 For example, give a higher score to a lead who keeps visiting your pricing page and downloads a product demo than to a lead who only visits a blog post.